 Ypsilanti’s large and historic African-American community, which dates to before the Civil War, has given much to the region and to the country.
 Elijah McCoy’s achievements have rightly been praised by his home town, and he is easily the most famous African-American from the city.
-However, there was another man living here around the same time that had an impact felt across the country and is most certainly the most important African-American, and perhaps the most historically important person black or white, to ever call Ypsilanti home.
+However, there was another man living here around the same time that had an impact felt across the country, and perhaps the one of the most historically important persons to ever call Ypsilanti home.

 Henry P Jacobs was born Samuel Hawkins on July 8, 1825, and with the rest of his family was held in bondage by the wealthy planter Dill family near Ashville, Alabama.
 His family had moved with the Dills from South Carolina to St. Clair County, Alabama when he was a child.
 Settling near the Coosa River in the foothills of the Appalachians, the Dills would own over thirty human beings, making them among the wealthiest of their class in the county.